 The Benefit of Having Context in URLs

 A long time ago, I reworked the URLs of this site.
-They used to just be the ID of the entry (a la the default MT URL scheme), but then I decided to get cute and embed the date and title in the URL as well.
+They used to just be the ID of the entry (a la the default Movable Type URL scheme), but then I decided to get cute and embed the date and title in the URL as well.
 At the time, I wanted to do this simply because I liked the look of it.

 The problem came when I had to change the title of an entry (like this one – I thought up a much better title the day after I posted it; see the second paragraph).
-I couldn’t without busting the URL.
+But I couldn’t rename it without busting the URL.
 This kind of sucked, so I was determined to change the URL scheme back.

 However, I was cleaning up some old posts the other day when I found a great benefit to my current URLs – you can usually always tell what post you’re linking to by just the URL.